TheAxonLab/hcph-sops/docs/data-collection/emergency-procedures.md

     !!! danger "Cutting electricity will NOT turn off the magnetic field!"

-- [ ] Remove the subject from the scanner's room, applying the [manual extraction procedure described below](#manual-extraction-procedure).
+- [ ] Remove the subject from the scanner's room.
+If the bed is stuck inside the bore apply the first step of [manual extraction procedure described below](#manual-extraction-procedure) and help the participant leave the room.
 - [ ] Close the scanner's room.
 - [ ] Retrieve the MR-compatible extinguisher from its designated corner of the control room (see picture below) and put it in front of the scanning room.